-Students who do not pass the First-Year Semianr must take one of the "Reading the World" courses offerred by the English Department.
-Transfer students must work with the Dean of the First Year and the Registrar's Office to determine how the First-Year Seminar requriement will be met, either through transferring in an equivalent course already completed or by taking a substitute course on campus.
+Students who do not pass the First-Year Seminar must take one of the "Reading the World" courses offered by the English Department.
+Transfer students must work with the Dean of the First Year and the Registrar's Office to determine how the First-Year Seminar requirement will be met, either through transferring in an equivalent course already completed or by taking a substitute course on campus.

 Sophomore seminars build upon the learning goals of the First-Year Seminars, focusing on a particular topic or question viewed from multiple perspectives.
 Learning goals include intercultural proficiency and the ability to differentiate between observation and interpretation (both critical skills for study abroad and experiential education in general), as well as enhanced writing and oral presentation abilities.
 As in the First-Year Seminars, information literacy and enhanced research skills remain a key component of Shared Passages.

 Students who do not pass the sophomore seminar and students who transfer to the College after the Sophomore year must work with the Dean of the Sophomore Class to identify an appropriate substitution.